baronet2/FirstCyclingAPI/README.md

 # First Cycling API

-An unofficial API to obtain data from https://firstcycling.com/.
+An unofficial Python API to obtain data from https://firstcycling.com/.

 ## Usage